My toilet keeps clogging. Do I need to call a Plumber?

 How Excess Toliet Paper Can Cause Clogged Toilets

 On a related note, excess toilet paper use could also cause toilets to clog.
-Most of the time a few squares are sufficient to do the job.
+Most of the time, a few squares are sufficient to do the job.
 But many people use several times this amount, and some even compound the problem by wadding up a length of toilet paper.
-Also, two-ply toilet paper doesn’t dissolve as easily as single-ply, so try folding over two squares of single-ply toilet paper to add volume if you prefer.
+Also, two-ply toilet paper doesn’t dissolve as quickly as single-ply, so try folding over two squares of single-ply toilet paper to add volume if you prefer.

 Low-Flow Toilets and Clogging Issues

 We often find that the low-flow toilets installed in many homes 20 to 25 years ago have more problems with clogging than other types of toilets.
-Low-flow toilets are great for saving water and you may have been doing your small part to conserve water on our planet for decades.
+Low-flow toilets are great for saving water, and you may have been doing your small part to conserve water on our planet for decades.

-However, it may be time to install a new one with improved fixtures and technology that conserves even more water, while providing a far more powerful flush to more effectively move waste material through the drain.
+However, it may be time to install a new one with improved fixtures and technology that conserves even more water while providing a far more powerful flush to move waste material more effectively through the drain.

 Toilet Keeps Clogging?
 Check the Toliet Trap